mcpcpc/kirc/README.md

 Usage
 -----
 At minimum, supply a nickname to connect.
-For full options, see the manpage or run `kirc -h`.
+For full options, see the manpage.

     kirc [-s server] [-p port] [-c channels] [-r realname] [-u username] [-k password] [-a auth] <nickname>